apache/flink/docs/getting-started/tutorials/table_api.md

 #### The Query

-With our environment configured and tables registered, we are ready to build our first application.
+With the environment configured and tables registered, you are ready to build your first application.
-From the `TableEnvironment` we can `scan` an input table to read its rows and then write those results into an output table using `insertInto`.
+From the `TableEnvironment` you can `scan` an input table to read its rows and then write those results into an output table using `insertInto`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">